-Only authorized SPD users can access the system, technology, or the data.
-Access to the application is limited to SPD personnel via password-protected login credentials.
+Within SPD, only authorized users can access the system, technology, or the data.
+Access to the application requires SPD personnel to log in with password-protected login credentials which are granted to employees with business needs to access CAD.
+These employees are ACCESS and CJIS certified.

-Data is securely input and used on SPD's password-protected network with access limited to authorized detectives and identified supervisory personnel.
+Data is entered into CAD from both the West VIPER telephone system and from information manually entered by SPD personnel.
+It is accessed and used on SPD's password-protected network with access limited to authorized personnel as described in 2.5, above.

-Per the CJIS security Policy:

-"The agency shall configure the application, service, or information system to provide only essential capabilities and shall specifically prohibit and/or restrict the use of specified functions, ports, protocols, and/or services."
+According to the CJIS security policy, "The agency shall configure the application, service, or information system to provide only essential capabilities and shall specifically prohibit and/or restrict the use of specified functions, ports, protocols, and/or services.".